shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ![slide3](https://github.com/shafiqdeb/Hotel-Booking-Demand-Analysis/blob/main/slides/Slide3.PNG)

-The first chart shows ratio of bookings in Resort Hotel compared to City Hotel.
+The pie chart shows ratio of bookings in Resort Hotel compared to City Hotel.
 City Hotel is clearly more popular with customers, with a booking percentage reaching 66% with 79,325 orders.
 Whereas, Resort Hotels are only booked by 33% of the time, from a total bookings of 119,393 orders.

 In regards of the booking cancelation, total number of customer checked-out from both hotels has a whopping amount of 75,164 while customers that declined the bookings represents a total of 44,219 times.